nkongsuwan/logto-nuxt-go-mysql/README.md

 # logto-nuxt-go-mysql
-PoC for usign LogT with Nuxt.js, GoLang, and MySQL
+PoC for using LogTo with Nuxt.js, GoLang, and MySQL